FasterXML/jackson-databind/README.md

 ## Non-Maven

-For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/core/jackson-databind/) or [Download page](https://github.com/FasterXML/jackson-databind/wiki/JacksonDownload).
+For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/core/jackson-databind/).

 Databind jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.